 Where there is a vacant border of soil in an unheated greenhouse during the winter, lettuce can be grown.
 Seed may be sown in October, and will produce seedlings ready for planting in November or December, and they should be fit for cutting in April and May.

-Hippeastrums, often mistakenly called amaryllis, have large, handsome flowers and the bulbs may be started into growth in February for spring flowering.
+Hippeastrums, often mistakenly called amaryllis, have large, handsome flowers and the bulbs may start growing in February for spring flowering.
 Freesia corms, started into growth in August, produce their colorful and scented flowers in February and March ; they will grow well in a minimum temperature of 40°F (4°C).

 Arum lilies are not true bulbs—they have tuberous roots—but in a heated greenhouse they will flower in the spring.
 An easily grown and handsome bulb is the Scarborough Lily, Vallota speciosa.
 It can be stood outside for the summer and in August it will produce its vermilion trumpet flowers on stout stems.
 Flowering a little later, rerines have delightful, glistening flowers in pink, red and white; they differ from many bulbs in that they need to be rested and kept dry in the summer.

-Begonia and gloxinia tubers may be started into growth in March for flowering in the summer.
+Begonia and gloxinia tubers may start growth in March for flowering in the summer.
 Achimenes can be treated similarly, grown in pots or in hanging baskets.

 Other flowers that will flourish in a greenhouse with a temperature of 50°F (10°C) in winter are perpetual-flowering carnations—they like light and airy conditions and will flower for most of the year; chrysanthemums for autumn and winter flowering; and fuchsias for the summer.